Nasta19/BagashApp/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

 BagashApp is a web application developed to facilitate cross-border shopping between Argentina and Uruguay.
-It allows users to quickly convert prices between Argentine Pesos (ARG) and Uruguayan Pesos (UYU) based on the current exchange rates.
+It allows users to quickly convert prices between Argentine Pesos (ARG) and Uruguayan Pesos (UYU) based on the actual dollar exchange rates they buy/sell.
 The main goal is to help users compare prices accurately and make informed purchasing decisions.

 ### Features